faizan-m/faizan-m.github.io/projects.md

 ### (Senior Capstone Project)
 #### Sep 2019 - May 2020

-Spinoff from the work done by my partner, João Marcos Vensi Basso, past summer in Institue of Quantum Computing, Waterloo.
+This project is a spinoff from the work done by my partner, João Marcos Vensi Basso, past summer in Institue of Quantum Computing, Waterloo.

 While full-scale Quantum Computers do not exist as of today, we can exploit Quantum Annealers to obtain speedups over classical computers.
 Based on the [findings from past summer](https://arxiv.org/abs/1910.09592), it is theoretically possible to achieve such speedups in factoring problems using Elliptic Curve Method and Number Field Sieve to present them as a boolean satisfiability problem which can then be approached by a Quantum Annealer.
 We will be using D-Wave's Quantum Annealer for this project.